cisco/mindmeld/source/blueprints/home_assistant.rst

 .. tip::

-  During active development, it helps to increase the :doc:`Workbench logging level <../userguide/getting_started>` to better understand what is happening behind the scenes.
+  During active development, it helps to increase the :doc:`MindMeld logging level <../userguide/getting_started>` to better understand what is happening behind the scenes.
 All code snippets here assume that logging level is set to verbose.

 To see how the trained NLP pipeline performs on a test query, use the :meth:`process` method.